Visitation (Dürer)

 The women embrace at the house of Elisabeth's husband Zacharias, who is shown standing at the doorway to the left of the woodcut.
-Both Zacharias and his wife are old; and he is struck into silence by the fact of his long barren wife having finally conceived a child.
+Both Zacharias and his wife are old; he is struck into silence by the fact of his long barren wife having finally conceived a child.

 The highly detailed landscape shown in the background is likely inspired by the artist's two journeys through the Alps during 1494–95.